johnhungerford/sbt-vite/README.md

 dependencies.
 To have sbt-vite install these for you, use `InstallOnly` dependency management (see [below](#install-only)).

+Note that sbt-vite currently supports vite versions only up to `4.5.2`.
+Vite 5 fails to resolve Scala.js outputs properly.

 To enable manual dependency management, using the following setting in `build.sbt`:

 ```sbt